ninjaofawesome/snazzie/readme.md

 1. Clone or download this directory [update the remote](https://help.github.com/articles/changing-a-remote-s-url/)
 2. Create your own directory on github (You will need it for step 4).
-3. Change the name of your directory via the command line, like so  `mv snazzie [YOUR DIRECTORY NAME HERE]`
+3. Change the name of your directory via the command line, like so:  `mv snazzie [YOUR DIRECTORY NAME HERE]`
 4. type `npm init`.
 When Snazzie initializes, enter in your directory name and use your repository location.
 The rest is up to you for preferences.
 5. type in your information into the desired fields, replacing the default snazzie setup.